Walking Detling to Lenham

 Take a left turn at the other side of this field

 Continue straight across Broad Street Hill road and back into the woods.
 You’ll then continue in a straight line before reaching a sign for the North Downs Way viewpoint.
-The North Downs Way continues straight on, but if you have the time, you can take a left turn here to check out the views.
 After a short while, the path takes a left turn before turning right again fairly quickly.
 From here the North Downs Way curves round different fields (passing through wooden gates) in the direction of Hollingbourne.

 On the outskirts of Hollingbourne the North Downs Way takes a sharp right turn that takes you down across a field and through a large hedge.
 The route then takes a right turn through a wooden gate that takes you out by Hollingbourne Hill Road.
 You’ll then take a left turn onto Pilgrim’s Way which is the road you’ll continue along until you reach Lenham.